What to Do if You Hit an Animal While Driving in NZ?

 - Hardy gloves for handling any bite-y, claw-y or scratch-y animals

-If you hit an animal while driving it can be a distressing experience.
+If you hit an animal while driving it can be distressing.
 Planning ahead for ‘just in case’, keeping aware on the road and taking extra care at particular times of day will help you reduce the likelihood of it ever happening.